microsoft/vscode-docs/docs/python/python-tutorial.md

 - [Python environments](/docs/python/environments.md) - Control which Python interpreter is used for editing and debugging.
 - [Editing code](/docs/python/editing.md) - Learn about autocomplete, IntelliSense, formatting, and refactoring for Python.
 - [Linting](/docs/python/linting.md) - Enable, configure, and apply a variety of Python linters.
-- [Debugging](/docs/python/debugging.md) - Learn to debug Python code both locally and remotely.
+- [Debugging](/docs/python/debugging.md) - Learn to debug Python both locally and remotely.
 - [Unit testing](/docs/python/unit-testing.md) - Configure unit test environments and discover, run, and debug tests.
 - [Settings reference](/docs/python/settings-reference.md) - Explore the full range of Python-related settings in VS Code.